-- Our undergraduate program is entirely available online, so students can choose to study face-to-face or online (or a mix of both).
+- Our undergraduate program is entirely available online, so students can choose to study face-to-face or in the cloud environment (online) or a mix of both.

 - Deakin's trimester system allows students to fast-track their degree.
 You can complete your entire psychology degree in just two years, or space your study out over three trimesters in a year.
 This allows you to study part-time while you work or parent.

 - We offer a range of unparalleled postgraduate study and career options.

 - At postgraduate level, apart from the research degree options of PhD or Master by Research, students can undertake specialist professional training in Clinical, Health, Forensic, or Industrial/Organisational Psychology.